 The Central Bank also issues guidance in relation to the authorisation and ongoing requirements applicable to firms.
-These include the Corporate Governance Code for Credit Institutions and Insurance Undertakings (a revised version of the Code will take effect on 1 January 2015), the Minimum Competency Code and the Consumer Protection Code 2012.
+These include the Corporate Governance Code for Credit Institutions and Insurance Undertakings (a revised version of the Code took effect on 1 January 2015), the Minimum Competency Code and the Consumer Protection Code 2012.

 The Central Bank's supervisory role involves overseeing an undertaking's corporate governance, risk management and internal control systems.
 It requires that insurance and reinsurance undertakings submit annual and quarterly returns on solvency margins and technical reserves.
 In addition, the Central Bank conducts regular themed inspections across the insurance and reinsurance industries.